sasankaweera123/GetGit/README.md

 ⏰ Time : 3.00 pm - 4.00 pm <br>
 📍 Venue & Platform : KDU LT- A Classroom & Via Zoom

 ## About

-- To give an idea to the undergraduates, what GitHub is.
+- To give an idea to the undergraduates, what GitHub is. :octocat:

 - To provide knowledge on how to create a GitHub account, how to work with it, and how to refer to the codes and projects on GitHub.